adroge/recipes/README.md

 - 1 bag shredded parmesan cheese
 - 1 small mozzarella cheese - about the size of a fist
-- 1 bag dry salami or pepperoni
+- 1 bag dry salami (or pepperoni)

 ---

 - 1 small can sliced Black olives
 - 1 small jar sliced Kalamata olives
-- 1 jar of sliced pepperoncini (optional)
+- 1 jar of sliced pepperoncini
-- 1 jar artichoke hearts
+- 1 jar artichoke hearts (in oil and vinegar dressing)
 - 1 bottle italian salad dressing
 - 1 bag rainbow spiral pasta (rotini)

 Steps:

-Boil pasta for 10 minutes, and rinse in cold water when done to stop it from cooking.
+Boil pasta for 10 minutes (or until done).
+Drain and then rinse with cold water to stop it from cooking.

 Put the following in a huge bowl: